Omycron83/Notes/ML/DDQN - Architecture.md

 A double Deep-Q-Network is a reinforcement learning technique used to estimate the $Q$-Function of an environment using two [[Neural Network|neural networks]].
-This is done in order to
+This is done in order to decrease correlation as well as to prevent overestimation of rewards.